 DC Brakes – Simple Construction

-Finally, the construction of AC and DC brakes are different.
+Finally, the construction of AC and DC brakes is different.
 AC brakes typically feature a solenoid plunger and linkage mechanism.
 This provides a number of different wear parts that can potentially fail over time with repetitive cycling.
 The beauty of the DC brake design is in its simplicity.
 There is only one moving part – the armature – and it does not have any pivot points.
 This design is particularly well suited for high cycling applications.
-When considering the total lifetime cost of the different brake technologies, DC style brakes become very attractive.
+When considering the total lifetime cost of the different brake technologies, DC-style brakes become very attractive.

 DC Brakes from KEB America

-From the reasons stated above, we believe that DC brakes are the way to design your system for.
+For the reasons stated above, we believe that DC brakes are the way to design your system for.
 There are no major disadvantageous of DC brakes over AC brakes that can’t be alleviated through design.

-Contact a KEB America engineer to discuss your braking application and we can provide the right sized brake for you.
+Contact a KEB America engineer to discuss your braking application and we can provide the right-sized brake for you.

 Let's Work Together

 Connect with us today to learn more about our industrial automation solutions—and how to commission them for your application.